 Sweet potato is marketed based on the U.S. Standards for Grades of Sweet Potatoes.
 U.S. No.1 (roots of 13⁄4 to 31⁄2 inches in diameter and 3 to 9 inches long) is the preferred grade for fresh market and has the highest price.
-U.S. No.2 includes smaller root (canner) and larger roots (jumbo) and are accepted by the processing industry.
-Well-shaped small storage roots free of blemishes have been sold also as fingerling or nuggets in specialty markets.
+U.S. No.2 includes smaller roots (canner) and larger roots (jumbo) and are accepted by the processing industry.
+Petite sweet potato (well-shaped small storage roots) free of blemishes have been sold also as fingerling or nuggets in specialty markets.